Sojstyles/DriverRun/README.md

 # DriverRun
 This is just a test drive of my git training.
 Gitbash Crunch time
-Resolving conflicting using Rebasing after learning rebasing
+Resolving conflicting using Rebasing after learning rebasinggit